At Ventive, we prefer ReactNative (RN), an open source framework for developing mobile applications for iOS and Android rapidly.

 And you are right!

 It's true that all frameworks promise efficiency with advanced toolsets and brash claims like, “with a few clicks here and there you can do all these amazing things!”
-But the real questions is cost.
+But the real question is cost.

 More bang for your buck